Skip to content

 • Single OP instance.
 Cross-instance behaviour (e.g. token introspection across two OPs sharing a store) is exercised by test/scenarios, not OFCS.

 The conformance harness sits next to an in-process Spec Scenario Suite under test/scenarios/.
-The two suites cover different layers — OFCS runs end-to-end against a live OP via HTTP, the scenario suite drives the same protocol invariants in-process — and both are required green before security-relevant changes merge.
+The two suites cover different layers — OFCS runs end-to-end against a live OP via HTTP, the scenario suite drives the same protocol invariants in-process — and both must be passing before security-relevant changes merge.